SiriusStarr/elm-spaced-repetition/README.md

       in practice, as the only way to end up with cards in the learning queue with no learning steps would be to change the settings of a deck that had already been partially studied to remove previously-extant `newSteps`.
+    * 🚸 `getLeeches` now returns cards with the same number of lapses in order of their appearance in the input deck.
     * 🏷️ `Ease`, `TimeInterval`, `Days`, `Minutes`, and `Natural` are now exposed (but still opaque), so you may write type signatures with them.
     * 📝 Fix broken links to Anki documentation, since the URLs moved.